 The procedure itself is quick, taking less than a couple of minutes.
 A local anesthetic is injected around the Stellate Ganglion, then you hang out in the office for another 30 minutes or so.
 Results and relief have been seen within 30 minutes and can last from a few months to years.
 Results vary per patient, but with minimal risks and no major side effects, this treatment helps patients regain control of their life!

-We generally recommend 2 SGB procedures spaced out 10-14 days for best results.
+We generally recommend a series of 3-6 SGB procedures spaced out 10-14 days for best results.

 What are the results of stellate ganglion block for anxiety and PTSD?